-Rich Moore focuses on complex civil litigation, including extensive experience in the areas of product liability, mass torts, and consumer class actions.
-Rich has often defended complex cases brought by numerous plaintiffs, either as individual actions or as putative class actions, involving a variety of products, ranging from pharmaceuticals to financial services products.
+Rich’s practice also focuses on the areas of product liability, mass torts, and consumer class actions.
+Rich has defended complex cases brought by numerous plaintiffs, either as individual actions or as putative class actions, involving a variety of products, ranging from pharmaceuticals to financial services products.

 Rich grew up in Barnwell, South Carolina.
 He graduated from Princeton University in 1995, then spent four years on Capitol Hill working for United States Senator Ernest F. Hollings.
 Rich received his J.D., magna cum laude, from Georgetown University Law Center, where he was in the Order of the Coif.
 After law school, Rich served two years as a law clerk to Judge David C. Norton of the U.S. District Court for the District of South Carolina before joining Williams & Connolly in 2003.

-- Representing Genentech in product liability litigation involving Raptiva, a prescription biologic medication, in California state court and various federal courts across the United States.
-See, e.g., Marsh v.
+- Representing Genentech in product liability litigation involving Raptiva, a prescription biologic medication, in California state court and various federal courts across the United States, including arguing in Sixth Circuit.
+Marsh v.
 Genentech, Inc., 693 F.3d 546 (6th Cir.
 2012)

-- Representing a United States medical device company in a Hong Kong International Arbitration Centre (HKIAC) arbitration involving a dispute with a Chinese company over a product development agreement
+- Representing a United States medical device company in a HKIAC arbitration involving a dispute with a Chinese company over a product development agreement.

 “Local Litigation Star,” Benchmark Litigation, 2019